 skills and lifestyles of the native people can be seen in one place.
 Skills

-inspiring because it rises higher above its nearby surroundings, 18,000
+especially awe inspiring because it rises higher above its nearby surroundings,

-that line the highway in Denali.
-We will have supper in the Salmon Bake
+line the highway in Denali.
+We will overnight at the Creekside Cabins, where

 Day 6-Today we’re on our way south.
 Our first stop will be in the

 village of Talkeetna.
 Located on the edge of Denali National Park, this

 village was the inspiration for the TV show Northern Exposure.
 After

 eating lunch and visiting the many shops, we head south to our next stop,

 Wasilla, home of Sarah Palin.
 We continue on to the famous Iditarod Trails

 Dog Race Museum in Wasilla.
 This museum is dedicated to the